Reyleth/T1A2-Portfolio/README.md

 - Reduce the size of the resume preview
 - Change the contacts flexbox into a column direction

-### Tablet Settings:
+### Tablet Settings

 - Navbar size increased
 - Padding adjusted
-- Resume page content is set to a row flex direction to display preview of the left
+- Resume page content is set to a row flex direction to display the resume preview on the left

-### Desktop Settings:
+### Desktop Settings

 - Navbar sized increased
 - paragraph text increased

 ## Future Updates

-In the future I would like to add Javascript functionality to the blogs section and have the ability to create new blog posts all from within the website.
-I have no currently ETA on when I will implement this.
+In the future I would like to add JavaScript functionality to the blogs section and have the ability to create new blog posts all from within the website.
+I have no current ETA on when I will implement this.